 Belmont Desalination Plant

-We’re excited to share that planning approval was recently received to build a permanent desalination plant at Belmont.
+We’re excited to share that we are progressing to construction on a permanent desalination plant at Belmont.
 A permanent plant is a key action in the 2022 Lower Hunter Water Security Plan.

 Why desalination?